-Reviewing of the current publications of trade associations or trade shows, library databases, business directories, and patent databases will be a great help to get prior knowledge.
+Reviewing the current publications of trade associations or trade shows, library databases, business directories, and patent databases will be a great help to get prior knowledge.
 You could also list the patent for licensing, on one of the patent marketplaces.

 This list will help you find one – 23 marketplaces where you can buy and sell patents.

 Find companies that are infringing on your patents

 Once you find the right licensee, your job does not get over.
 Look out for the companies who are using the same kind of technology which is present in your patents.
 They might have used your technology without taking a license, which is not legal.
 As they are infringing on your patent rights, you need to take action against them.

 It might be in the form of cease and desist letters or you could take them to the court of law to get royalties for infringing on your patents.
 You might offer them a license for a decided cost such that they could continue working on these patents, but with permission.